JWT Authentication Tutorial

 JWT Authentication

-Token based authentication schema's became immensely popular in recent times, as they provide important benefits when compared to sessions/cookies:
+Token-based authentication schemes have become immensely popular in recent years, as they offer important benefits compared to traditional session and cookie-based approaches:

 - CORS